skypyproject/skypy/docs/power_spectrum/index.rst

 ***************************************
 This module contains methods to model the matter power spectrum.

-You can plot the linear power spectrum using CAMB or CLASS from SkyPy.

-Here we plot the Eisenstein and
-Hu fitting formula and the non-linear power spectrum, using the Smith halofit model.
-For this we use a config file.
+SkyPy provides wrappers to a number of external codes for calculating the matter power spectrum, including `~skypy.power_spectrum.camb` and `~skypy.power_spectrum.classy`.
+Here we demonstrate calculating the linear matter power spectrum using `~skypy.power_spectrum.eisenstein_hu` and the non-linear corrections using `~skypy.power_spectrum.halofit_smith`:

 .. literalinclude:: examples/power_spectrum.yml
    :language: yaml